DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - The visual acuity test measures how well you see.
 This is the test that uses the big eye chart on a far wall, called a Snellen chart.
 Each eye is tested separately during this process by covering up one of your eyes while you continue to read the lines of letters on the chart.

-- Your doctor has you follow his finger with your eyes without moving your head to test your eye muscle strength.
+- Your New York City optometrist or ophthalmologist has you follow his finger with your eyes without moving your head to test your eye muscle strength.

-- You may be asked to identify different colors on a chart if your doctors suspects you have color blindness.
+- You may be asked to identify different colors on a chart if your optometrist or ophthalmologist in NYC suspects you have color blindness.

 - A refraction assessment is done through various techniques.
 Basically, it involved shining a light into your eyes from different angles to check for refractive error.

-- A visual field test, or perimetry, tells the doctor if you have difficulty seeing any particular area within your whole field of vision.
+- A visual field test, or perimetry, tells the optometrist or ophthalmologist if you have difficulty seeing any particular area within your whole field of vision.
 He may just have you cover one eye and then tell him when his finger moves into sight, or you might look through a machine and watch lights turn off and on.

 - A glaucoma screening test is called tonometry and usually is done by a small instrument that blows a puff of air into your open eye.